 Once head lice are in the hair they will start feeding immediately and the female louse will begin to lay eggs or as many of us call them - nits.
 The female louse can lay anywhere between 50 and 150 nits which are generally laid about one centimeter from the scalp, commonly behind the ears and the back of the neck.

 Seven to ten days later the eggs will hatch producing a nymph, leaving the empty nit shell in the very place it was laid.
 This egg will eventually wear away but this can take months, generally the shell would need to be physically removed during the combing stage of a head lice treatment.

-A nymph is an adolescent louse which over the next twenty days will moult (shed) its shell in three stages.
-The moulting of the nymphs shell is part of its transformation into an adult louse.
+A nymph is an adolescent louse which over the next nine to ten days will moult (shed) its skin in three stages.
+The moulting of the nymphs skin is part of its transformation into an adult louse.

 Female lice pair with a male counterpart just hours into their adult life, preparing for reproduction and with little embryonic development from the female the eggs are laid.

 Once the eggs hatch the head lice life cycle begins again.